World takes action as new variant emerges in southern Africa

 Germany has seen new record daily case numbers in recent days and passed the mark of 100,000 deaths from COVID-19 on Thursday.

 Italy’s health ministry also announced measures to ban entry into Italy of anyone who has been in seven southern African nations — South Africa, Lesotho, Botswana, Zimbabwe, Mozambique, Namibia and Eswatini — in the past 14 days due to the new variant.
-The Netherlands is planning similar measures.
+The Netherlands and the Czech Republic are planning similar measures.

 The coronavirus evolves as it spreads and many new variants, including those with worrying mutations, often just die out.
 Scientists monitor for possible changes that could be more transmissible or deadly, but sorting out whether new variants will have a public health impact can take time.